What is internal linking and why is it needed?

 Contextual links and "related/recommended" blocks: where interlinking provides the most benefit

-Contextual interlinking on the website On a website, these are links within the text or category/service description.
-This is usually the one that best conveys meaning: the anchor and surrounding text tell Google what the landing page is about and why it's related to the current one.
+Contextual interlinking on the website On a website, these are links within the text or description of a category or service.
+This is usually the most effective way to convey meaning: the anchor and surrounding text tell Google what the landing page is about and why it's related to the current page.
+Blocks like "Similar Products," "Customers Also Bought," "Recommended Services," and "Related Articles" are a semi-navigational format that simultaneously:

 • increases the viewing depth and the likelihood of a purchase/application;